demoreon/uctas/README.md

 Additionally, it offers enhanced color-coded visualization, user-defined parameters, an alert system, multi-time frame analysis, and a user-friendly interface.
 By integrating these features, traders can make informed decisions and optimize their trading strategies.

+My fascination with finance and technology has been a driving force in my career journey.
+Having experienced the volatility and potential of the cryptocurrency market firsthand, I was inspired to explore the intersection of trading analysis and technology.
+This project became an opportunity to combine my passion for coding with my interest in financial markets, enabling me to contribute to the cryptocurrency trading community.

 ![Image Description](Screenshot_1.png)

 **Features**